Saediek/Saediek/README.md

 ## Hola 👋

 I am literally No<'one> a Computer Scientist (who isn't these days ).

-I specialize in systems programming mainly using the Rust programming language I am currently working on any open source projects that piques my interest
+I specialize in systems programming mainly using the Rust programming language.

+I am currently working on any open source projects that piques my interest